alexPhimanesone/Graphics-Controller-for-FPGA-DE10-Nano/README.md

 The DE10-Nano is based on a Cyclone V SoC FPGA.
 This circuit has the characteristic of regrouping in the same box a classic FPGA architecture and a microprocessor block named HPS (for Hard Processor System) composed of a double ARM Cortex A9 processor.

-This project aims to display on an LCD screen the images sent by the microprocessor integrated into the circuit.
+The project "controleur_video" aims to display on an LCD screen the images sent by the microprocessor integrated into the circuit.
 The control is handled by the FPGA.

 * A Linux system (on the HPS) transmits to the FPGA a video stream.
 * The FPGA tries to write the video stream into the image memory.